Description

 Risk and Exploitability

-The vulnerability carries a CVSS 3.1 base score of 8.7, indicating high severity.
-The EPSS score is below 1%, suggesting a low current probability of exploitation, and it is not listed in the CISA KEV catalog.
-Exploitation requires network connectivity via HTTP, low privileged access, and active user participation, which points to an attack path that hinges on social engineering.
-The combination of a high impact potential with a low likelihood of exploitation places the risk at moderate to high for environments that expose WebCenter Content to untrusted networks or users.
-Organizations should treat this as a significant security concern because successful exploitation would grant extensive unauthorized control over all accessible data in the environment.
+The CVSS 3.1 score of 8.7 indicates high severity.
+The EPSS score is below 1%, suggesting a low current probability of exploitation, and the issue is not listed in CISA’s KEV catalog.
+Exploitation requires network connectivity via HTTP, low‑privileged access, and active user interaction from an actor other than the attacker.
+The combination of high impact potential and low exploitation likelihood places the overall risk at moderate to high for environments that expose WebCenter Content to untrusted networks or users.

 Remediation